MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - Build 20346.1002

 This update contains features for two target audiences; features that can be used by anyone on a device by the End User, and new device management options that can be configured by IT Admins.
-The table below specifies the features that are relevant to each audience.
+The table that follows specifies the features that are relevant to each audience.
 If you’re an IT Admin, take a look at our [IT Admin - Update Checklist](#it-admin---update-checklist---21h1).
 >[!IMPORTANT]
 >In order to update to this build, HoloLens 2 device(s) must be currently running the February 2021 update (build 19041.1136) or newer.
 If you are not seeing this feature update available, update your device first and try again.